Izzy-2023/seir-seal-unit4-project4-frontend/README.md

 - Users should be able to view the site on desktop and mobile
 - Users can create an account
 - Users can sign in to their account
-- Users can checkout a product
+- Users can buy a service
-- Users can create a product
+- Admin can create a service
+- Admin can delete an appointment
-- Users can see all their items on the dashboard
+- Users can see all their services on the dashboard
-- Users can update their product information
+- Users can update their service information
-- User can delete products from the cart
+- User can delete their service
+- User can book an appointment

 ## Component Architecture

-You can use the [Mermaid Markdown Syntax]() to create a chart of how the parts of your frontend website relate to each other.
-Units should represent components of your page.
-The following is an example you may see in a Single Page Application like a React App.

 ```mermaid
 flowchart LR